Operation Jefferson Glenn: 1971

-On 1 July Troop A helicopters received .51 fire over Route 616, engaged the position killing 4 PAVN and destroying the machine gun.
-On 4 July a Troop C LOH received antiaircraft fire and crash-landed north of the A Sầu airstrip, a UH-1H chase ship rescued the crew but also received fire and made a forced landing at Firebase Blaze and an AH-1G supporting the extraction was hit by ground fire and crashed.
+On 1 July Troop A helicopters received .51 fire over Route 616, engaged the position killing four PAVN and destroying the machine gun.
+On 4 July a Troop C LOH received antiaircraft fire and crash-landed north of the A Sầu airstrip, a UH-1H chase ship rescued the crew, but also received fire and made a forced landing at Firebase Blaze and an AH-1G supporting the extraction was hit by ground fire and crashed.
 From 10–16 July Troop A killed 11 PAVN, while losing an LOH to ground fire.
-On the same day Troops B's aero-rifle platoon extracted a downed LOH from Firebase Zon.
+On the same day Troop B's aero-rifle platoon extracted a downed LOH from Firebase Zon.
 On 3 July Troop B gunships destroyed a truck south of the A Sầu airfield.
-On 8 July Troop B gunships killed 3 PAVN and destroyed a .51 cal machine gun.
-On 15 July Troop A gunships killed 10 PAVN and an AH-1G was hit by .51 cal fire and attempted to autorotate at Firebase Shepard and crashed in a river resulting in 1 crewman killed and 1 missing.
+On 8 July Troop B gunships killed three PAVN and destroyed a .51 cal machine gun.
+On 15 July Troop A gunships killed 10 PAVN and an AH-1G was hit by .51 cal fire and attempted to autorotate at Firebase Shepard and crashed in a river resulting in one crewman killed and one missing.
 On 16 July a Troop B LOH was shot down.
-On 19 July Troop A killed 4 PAVN while supporting the 258th Marines and later that day attacked a PAVN position killing 14 PAVN and destroying two .30 cal machine guns.
+On 19 July Troop A killed four PAVN while supporting the 258th Marines and later that day attacked a PAVN position killing 14 PAVN and destroying two .30 cal machine guns.
 From 19 to 29 July Troop B killed 11 PAVN and destroyed a truck in the A Sầu Valley.
-On 25 July Troop A and tactical air support killed 7 PAVN and destroyed two .51 cal machine guns and 4 bunkers in the Đa Krông Valley.
-On 30 July Troop A gunships killed 8 PAVN and destroyed a .30 cal machine gun.
+On 25 July Troop A and tactical air support killed seven PAVN and destroyed two .51 cal machine guns and four bunkers in the Đa Krông Valley.
+On 30 July Troop A gunships killed eight PAVN and destroyed a .30 cal machine gun.

-From 1–9 August Troop A reconnaissance flights encountered heavy antiaircraft fire with one AH-1G shot down while 5 PAVN were killed.
+From 1–9 August Troop A reconnaissance flights encountered heavy antiaircraft fire with one AH-1G shot down while five PAVN were killed.
 On 6 August Troop B's aero-rifle platoon was inserted to successfully extract a downed CH-47.
 On 7 August Troop B gunships destroyed a .51 cal machine gun.
 On 13 August after taking ground fire Troop C directed tactical airstrikes against a PAVN base resulting in 14 secondary explosions.
-On 16 August a Troop A patrol killed 6 PAVN and destroyed a .51 cal machine gun.
-On 19 August a Troop B gunship killed 2 PAVN.
+On 16 August a Troop A patrol killed six PAVN and destroyed a .51 cal machine gun.
+On 19 August a Troop B gunship killed two PAVN.
 On 20 August a Troop A helicopter was shot down but successfully extracted.
 On 22 August a Troop A LOH was shot down.
-From 24 to 30 August Troop A killed 22 PAVN and captured 1 along Route 608.
+From 24 to 30 August Troop A killed 22 PAVN and captured one along Route 608.